Eat Like a Human, Not a Machine: Whole Foods vs Processed Foods

 In Italy, for example, cows graze on grass in summer and hay in winter.
 This leads to differences in Parmigiano-Reggiano cheese made with summer vs. winter milk.

 Likewise, chickens have egg-laying cycles that vary with the seasons.
-Farmer Joel Salatin (Everything I Want To Do Is Illegal) had a customer whose Swiss culinary school accounted for the condition of eggs at various times.
+Farmer Joel Salatin had a customer whose Swiss culinary training took seasonal variations in eggs into account.

 The ancient Japanese calendar divides into 72 micro-seasons.
 Some master chefs cook by that calendar, which changes about every 5 days.
-Can you imagine menu planning for May 15-20, when “bamboo shoots sprout”?
-Plus knowing all the accompanying seafood and produce that's in peak season that week? <More about microseasons>
+Can you imagine the precision required to plan a menu for a 5-day window, down to details like when “bamboo shoots sprout” and what seafood and produce are in season that week?

-So eat like a human, with unprocessed, whole foods.
+So eat like a human—eat whole foods.
 Feel free to indulge sometimes, but don’t be deceived by marketing or government agencies that you’re eating healthy.
 Avoid putting all your grass-fed eggs in one basket and diversify your nutritional portfolio.
 And finally, fuel your car at the gas station, not your body.